StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Introduction - The Essence of God"
 header-title="Q: We say God dwells in this unapproachable light that no one has seen nor ever can see.
 What then of cases in scripture where people seem to have \"seen God?\""
 %}}

+## Old Testament Believers {#old-testament-believers}

+### Old Testament Believers > Earnestly desired to have the knowledge we now have {#old-testament-believers-earnestly-desired-to-have-the-knowledge-we-now-have}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#matthew-22-41-46"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="Matthew 22:41-46"
+%}}

 ## Omniscience {#omniscience}